DavidRodSeg/MRISegmentation/README.md

 ## Objective

 The aim of the project was to achieved binary segmentation of brain tumoral MRI (magnetic resonance imaging) images.
 For that purpose two models were used: pretrained DeepLabV3 and AGResUNet.
 Both use a _encoder-decoder_ arquitecture and are fully convolutional networks.
 The quality of the models were measured using _dice_, _precision_, _recall_, _accuracy_ and _IoU_, typically use in this kind of problems.
-Pytorch was used as the deep learning framework.

 ## Data set analysis